scottdware/go-panos/README.md

 ##### Tags

 The `CreateTag()` function creates a tag on the device, and takes the following parameters: `name`, `color`, `comments`.
-When creating a tag on Panorama, you must specify the `device-group` to create the object in as the last/4th parameter.
+When creating a tag on Panorama, you must specify the `device-group` to create the object in as the last parameter.

 `color` can be any one of the following: Red, Green, Blue, Yellow, Copper, Orange, Purple, Gray, Light Green, Cyan, Light Gray, Blue Gray, Lime, Black, Gold, Brown.